 APPRECIATE that this land provides a home, food, and shelter to wildlife and protection for clean drinking water.
 Respect wildlife and keep your distance.

 Please be aware that BNRC reserves do not have restrooms, so be prepared with water and containers to carry out any waste from people or dogs.

 We recognize that hiking in a group can bridge a barrier for those venturing outdoors.
-Since the advent of Covid-19, Berkshire Natural Resources Council has seen significantly increased visitation and stress on trailheads.
-With the experience of all users in mind, we ask that those planning to lead group hikes on BNRC Trails please respect these requests:
+In the past two years, Berkshire Natural Resources Council has seen significantly increased visitation and stress on trailheads.
+With the experience of all users in mind, we ask that those planning to lead group hikes on BNRC Trails keep these requests/considerations in mind: